FreshRSS/FreshRSS/docs/en/users/06_Mobile_access.md

 		* If you get *File not found!*, check your server `fastcgi_split_path_info`.
 	* If you get *FAIL 64-bit or GMP extension!*, then your PHP version does not pass the requirement of being 64-bit and/or have PHP [GMP](http://php.net/gmp) extension.
 		* The easiest is to add the GMP extension.
 On Debian / Ubuntu: `sudo apt install php-gmp`
-	* Update and try again from above chapter "Testing".
+	* Update and try again from the preceding section "Testing".